Peter Burleigh

-Biography
+Early life and education

+Burleigh was born on March 7, 1942, in Los Angeles, California.
+He graduated from Hollywood High School and then Colgate University, where he received a Bachelor of Arts in 1963.

+Career

-Burleigh was born March 7, 1942, in Los Angeles, California.
-He graduated from Colgate University with a Bachelor of Arts in 1963.
-He was a Peace Corps volunteer in Nepal from 1963 to 1965, during which time he mastered the Nepali language.
-In addition to that language, he speaks Bengali, Hindi, and Sinhalese.
+Burleigh was a Peace Corps volunteer in Nepal from 1963 to 1965, during which time he mastered the Nepali language.
+In addition to Nepali, he speaks Bengali, Hindi, and Sinhalese.

-He served as United States Ambassador to Sri Lanka 1995–97, serving concurrently as Ambassador to the Maldives.
+He served as U.S. ambassador to Sri Lanka from 1995 to 1997, serving concurrently as ambassador to the Maldives.
 In 1998–99, he was chargé d'affaires of the U.S. Mission to the United Nations.
-In 1999, President Clinton nominated Burleigh for the post of United States Ambassador to the Philippines and Palau, but the U.S. Senate never acted upon the nomination, and it was eventually withdrawn.
-In 2009 and again in 2011 he was appointed chargé d'affaires of the U.S. Embassy in New Delhi, pending appointments first of Timothy Roemer and of Nancy Jo Powell as ambassador.
+In 1999, President Clinton nominated Burleigh for the post of ambassador to the Philippines and Palau, but the U.S. Senate never acted upon the nomination, and it was eventually withdrawn.
+In 2009 and again in 2011, he was appointed chargé d'affaires of the U.S. Embassy in New Delhi, pending appointments first of Timothy Roemer and of Nancy Jo Powell as ambassador.

 He is a visiting professor of international affairs at the University of Miami.